selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 and not as a means of enforcing policy.

-Before installing the hook, it's a good idea to make sure you don't have any problems contained in our configuration.
-Let's invoke `istioctl analyze` in file-only mode.
+Before installing the hook, it's a good idea to make sure you don't have any existing problems with your configuration.
+Invoke `istioctl analyze` in file-only mode.

 {{< text bash >}}
 $ istioctl analyze --recursive cluster/ \
     --use-kube false \
     --all-namespaces \
-    --failure-threshhold Info
+    --failure-threshold Info
 ✔ No validation issues found when analyzing all namespaces.
 {{< /text >}}

 This command analyzes the files contained in the `cluster/` folder recursively.
-Also specified is the `--use-kube false` argument, which tells analyze to analyze only files.
-Without this option, it would additionally try to analyze our currently-configured default cluster.
+Also specified is the `--use-kube false` argument, which tells analyze to not analyze the cluster configured in your `.kube/config` file.
+Without this option, it would additionally try to analyze your currently-configured default cluster.
 It's safe to leave out if you want to always analyze the current live cluster on every commit, but note that your results will be more inconsistent as the live cluster might be changing.

 The `--all-namespaces` argument will ensure that `istioctl analyze` checks all namespaces.
-Finally, the `--failure-threshhold Info` defines what sort of problems to consider as a failure (valid choices are `Error`, `Warn`, or `Info`).
+Finally, the `--failure-threshold Info` defines what sort of problems to consider as a failure (valid choices are `Error`, `Warn`, or `Info`).
 By specifying `Info`, `istioctl analyze` will treat any problem as a failure - feel free to adjust this to your own situation.

-Note that the analyzer found no issues, so you can go ahead and install the pre-commit hook.
+The analyzer found no issues, so you can go ahead and install the pre-commit hook.
 Save the contents below to a file named `pre-commit.example`:

 {{< text shell >}}
 #!/bin/bash
 #
 # Example pre-commit to run istioctl analyze on commit.
 To use, add to your git
-# precommit hook via `ln -s ../../pre-commit.example .git/hooks/pre-commit`.
+# pre-commit hook via `ln -s ../../pre-commit.example .git/hooks/pre-commit`.

-# Path to istioctl - replace with hardcoded path if you want to use a different binary.
+# Path to istioctl - replace with hard-coded path if you want to use a different binary.
 ISTIOCTL=$HOME/bin/istioctl
-# Failure threshhold - valid values are Info/Warn/Error
+# Failure threshold - valid values are Info/Warn/Error
-FAILURE_THRESHHOLD=Info
+FAILURE_THRESHOLD=Info

 if ! [ -x "$(command -v $ISTIOCTL)" ]; then
     echo "$ISTIOCTL command not found.
 Either add it to your path, or modify"